Doppelgänger: Television

-In the eighth season episode "Mr. Monk Is Someone Else" of Monk (originally aired Aug.
-28, 2009), the titular detective is recruited to impersonate a dead mob hit man who was his double.

-In the sitcom How I Met Your Mother, throughout the fifth and sixth seasons (aired 2009–2011), the five main characters each encounter an identical stranger of themself.
-By the episode "Double Date", they have spotted Marshall's doppelgänger, who they nickname "Moustache Marshall", and Robin's ("Lesbian Robin").
-In the same episode they find Lily's doppelgänger, a Russian stripper named Jasmine.
-Later, in the episode "Robots Versus Wrestlers", the gang finds Ted's double, a Mexican wrestler, but Ted himself is not there to witness it.
-In "Doppelgangers", Lily and Marshall decide that as soon as they find Barney's doppelgänger, it will be a sign from the universe for them to start trying to have children.
-Lily spots a pretzel vendor whom she thinks looks like Barney, but in reality looks nothing like him.
-Marshall takes this mistake as Lily subconsciously affirming her desire for motherhood and they decide to start trying for a baby.
-They meet Barney's real doppelgänger — Dr. John Stangel — in the episode "Bad News", though they initially believe him to be Barney in disguise.
+In How I Met Your Mother, all five main characters have run-ins with their doppelgängers at certain points.
+Ted, whose doppelgänger is a luchador, Marshall, whose doppelgänger has a mustache, Robin, whose doppelgänger is a lesbian, Lily, whose doppelgänger is a stripper connected to Russian gangsters, and Barney, whose doppelgänger is a doctor.

-In the CW supernatural drama series, The Vampire Diaries (aired 2009–2017), actress Nina Dobrev portrayed the roles of several doppelgängers; Amara (the first doppelgänger), Tatia (the second), Katerina Petrova/Katherine Pierce (the third) and Elena Gilbert (the fourth).
+In the 2010s CW supernatural drama series, The Vampire Diaries, actress Nina Dobrev portrayed the roles of several doppelgängers; Amara (the first doppelgänger), Tatia (the second), Katerina Petrova/Katherine Pierce (the third) and Elena Gilbert (the fourth).
 The series mainly focused on the doppelgängers of the sweet & genuine Elena and the malevolent Katherine.
 In the same series, Paul Wesley portrays Stefan Salvatore and his doppelgängers Tom Avery and Silas.

-Starting with the second season of The Flash, doppelgangers play a key role in the development of the series.
-Doubles from various earths in the multiverse are defined as such.
+Starting with the second season of The Flash, doppelgängers play a key role in the development of the series.
+Doubles from various Earths in the multiverse are defined as such.
 The person with multiple counterparts who appeared in the series was Harrison Wells.

-The third episode of the fourth season of Elementary, an American procedural drama television series that presents a contemporary update of Sir Arthur Conan Doyle's character Sherlock Holmes, has a focus on the doppelgänger phenomenon.
-In the episode "Tag, You're Me" (originally aired Nov.
-19, 2015), the victims of Sherlock Holmes's latest case found each other via a doppelgänger-finding website.
-One of the victims, and the culprit of another case investigated in the same episode, had searched for their twin strangers in order to dodge a DNA test for a crime they had committed years before.
+In the Italian supernatural drama television series Curon (aired 2020), the lake of the titular town spawns murderous doppelgängers.

-Examples in music videos
+Music videos

 The theme of doppelgänger has been frequently used in music videos, such as Aqua's "Turn Back Time" (1998), Dido's "Hunter" (2001), Madonna's "Die Another Day" (2002), Kelly Rowland's "Commander" (2010), and Britney Spears's "Hold It Against Me" (2011).